Property Rental Yields

 Why are property rental yields important?

-Rental yields are critical and probably the most important investment metric used by landlords investing in residential investment property.
-It is an indication of the level of return on a investment.
-You wouldn’t put your money in a savings account without knowing the APR – would you?
+Property rental yields are critical and probably the most important investment metric used by landlords when calculating property investment returns They are important because many landlords use them when choosing how to invest their funds in residential investment property.
+They are important because they give a relative indication of the level of returns on a property investment.
+You wouldn’t put your money in a savings account without knowing the APR first – would you?

+How do you calculate the rental yield on a residential investment property?
 The rental yield is calculated by measuring the annualised value of rents as a percentage of the underlying capital value of the buy-to-let investment.
 So, a property valued at £100,000, generating an annual rent of £6500 would therefore have a gross rental yield of 6.5%.
-This gross rental yield is a useful starting point in calculating your potential returns and helps give a landlord a quck and easy metric by which to measure it against alternative property investments.
+This gross rental yield is a useful starting point in calculating your potential returns and helps give a landlord a quick and easy metric by which to measure it against alternative property investments.

 For example if you were lucky enough to have £100,000 in cash and invested it in a rental property; a 6.5% gross rental yield would appear to compare favourably with the current return on a cash deposit in a building society account.